MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ```

 > [!NOTE]
 > The default value is `UpdateTrack.PUBLIC`.
 This method can only be called before the `AppCenter.start` method call.
-Changes to the update track aren't persisted when the application process restarts, and so if the method is not always called before the `AppCenter.start` call, it will be public, by default.
+Changes to the update track aren't persisted when the application process restarts, and so if the method isn't always called before the `AppCenter.start` call, it will be public, by default.

 When the app is in foreground (after `Distribute.setUpdateTrack(UpdateTrack.PRIVATE);` and `AppCenter.start`), a browser window opens to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.